openrisc/openrisc.github.io/architecture.md

  - ORFPX32/64: Floating point extensions operating on 32-bit/64-bit

- - Two simple adressing modes: Register indirect with displacement and PC relative
+ - Two simple addressing modes: Register indirect with displacement and PC relative

 ## Architecture Revisions

-The OpenRISC architecture specfication is community driven and revisions can be proposed by anyone.
+The OpenRISC architecture specification is community driven and revisions can be proposed by anyone.

 The revision process is: